 Second, it could save you hundreds, or even thousands of dollars.
 Imagine shopping for a new sectional only to have it delivered weeks later and it doesn’t fit in the room.
 UGH!
 Don’t do this.
 Draw a floor plan first so you don’t make this mistake!

-By making a plan to scale you can do the heavy lifting on a piece of paper.
+By making your own floor plan to scale you can do the heavy lifting on a piece of paper.
 Literally, you can move the furniture around on the plan until you have it just the way you want it.
 You won’t even lift a finger in the room.
 This will save you hours of trial and error and possibly burning a lot of calories. 😉

 Here is a picture of my actual room that I based this scaled drawing on.
 Use it to reference the examples in the floor plan drawings.

-Draw the basic shape of your room on a piece of paper.
+The first step to start drawing our simple floor plan is to draw a floor plan sketch of the basic shape of your room on a piece of paper.
 No ruler.
-Just draw out the four walls of your room with a pencil and show the approximation of the doors and windows.
+Just draw out the four interior walls of your room with a pencil and show the approximation of the doors and windows.
+We are not going to be dealing with exterior walls because we are just focusing on one room at a time in this post.

 This is just for your reference.
 You will make the actual scaled drawing on another piece of paper later.